Ready for a Steam Punk/ Captain Nemo inspired wall treatment? This riveted wall treatment is super simple to create, just take a look!

 - Paintable caulk

 - Paint – for plywood strips and split balls

-Attach vertical strips.
 We used my upholstery staple gun which delivers a finer staple.
 The strips are thin – so keep that in mind.
 Brad gun would work too- just test it.
 We stapled every 12 inches.
-Since the strips were 8 ft. long and our walls are 10ft tall,we added the length at the bottom – less likely to be noticed.
+Since the strips were 8 ft. long and our walls are 10ft tall,we added the length at the bottomless likely to be noticed.

-Attach horizontal strips.
 This is a bit more time-consuming and we used our hand dandy chop saw to make quick work of the cuts.
-Again, keep in mind that you are working with thin plywood – your safety is the utmost importance.
+Again, keep in mind that you are working with thin plywood – your safety is of the utmost importance.

-Caulk.
 Run a bead of paintable caulk along all the edges, don’t forget to caulk where the additional length was added.
 Caulk the staple or brad indentations.
 Wipe off excess.
-Allow to dry.
+Allow drying time.

 Plywood – Lowe’s